j-river1/LandscapeCoffeeYield/README.md

 # Description

-In this repositry contains all scripts and workflow for analysis landscape.
+This repository contains all scripts and workflows for the analysis landscape.

-Here is workflow for analysis:
+Here is the workflow for analysis:

-1. Download data Land Use and Land Cover (LULC) analysis using Google Earth
+1. Downloading Data Land Use and Land Cover (LULC) Analysis with Google Earth